 Kindergarten teachers instruct children in their first year (or years) of school.
-They might work at a public or private school, where they teach young children the basics that will serve as building blocks in later years of school.
+They work in public and private schools, teaching young children the basics that will serve as building blocks in later years of school.
 Teaching kindergarten can be simultaneously one of the most rewarding and challenging jobs in a school.
 It requires patience and a love of children.
 This guide provides further information on what kindergarten teachers do, how to become one, and typical salary and job outlook.

 Kindergarten Teacher Job Description

-A kindergarten teacher works with young children ages four through six, to promote the students’ mental, physical and social development.
-They instruct students by using enthusiastic and hands-on teaching methods, games, music, art, books and computers.
+A kindergarten teacher works with young children ages four through six, promoting students’ academic, physical, and social development.
+They instruct students by using enthusiastic and hands-on teaching methods and tools, including games, music, art, books, and computers.
 Children are taught general rules of acceptable behavior so that the kindergarten teacher can maintain order in the classroom.
-They instruct their young students one-on-one or in groups, adapting standard teaching methods to meet students’ varying needs and interests.
+They instruct their young students one-on-one or in groups, adapting teaching methods to meet students’ varying needs and interests.
 Kindergarten teachers play an important role in childhood development; the job requires that they be able to easily communicate with their students and inspire trust and confidence.

 Kindergarten Teacher Requirements and Common Tasks

 Kindergarten teachers impart simple but important skills such as color, number, shape, and letter recognition, phonics, basic personal hygiene, and social skills such as sharing and interacting with peers.
-Teachers will often read to their class aloud, or demonstrate activities for class participation.
+Teachers will often read to their class aloud and demonstrate activities, as well as encourage class participation.
 Using various materials and resources, they allow their students to learn by exploration and hands-on discovery.
-Kindergarten teachers prepare materials, lessons and projects for their students, and observe and assess performance, skills, behavior and social development; they also watch for potential problems including health, developmental or emotional issues.
+Kindergarten teachers prepare materials, lessons, and projects for their students, and observe and assess performance, skills, behavior, and social development; they also watch for potential problems including health, developmental, or emotional issues.
 They meet with parents of children periodically to inform them of progress and concerns.
-Teachers and kindergarteners ordinarily stay in one classroom, except when attending assemblies, eating lunch or having recess.
+Teachers and kindergarteners ordinarily stay in one classroom, except when attending assemblies, eating lunch, or having recess.

 How to Become a Kindergarten Teacher

 One of the basic requirements to become a kindergarten teacher is earning a bachelor’s degree.
-For teachers in public schools, a state-issued certification is necessary.
-Many programs also require completion of a student-teaching internship before a teacher can be licensed.
-Many teachers of kindergarten in private schools must have a degree, but no state license is necessary.
-Some schools require kindergarten teachers to major in a content specialty, like math or science.
-In addition, teachers are usually required to renew their teacher’s licenses annually by attending classes.
+A degree that focuses on the needs and development of young learners, such as an early childhood education degree, is typical preparation for this career.
+For teachers in public schools, a state-issued teaching certificate is also necessary.
+Many programs also require completion of a student teaching internship before a teacher can be licensed.
+Teachers of kindergarten in private schools must usually have a degree, but a state license is not always a requirement in private schools.

 Kindergarten Teacher Salary and Job Outlook

-In 2012, the median annual wage for kindergarten teachers was $50,120.
-1 Depending on the individual employer, benefits will vary.
+As of 2015, the median annual wage for kindergarten teachers was $54,550.1 Depending on the individual employer, benefits will vary.
 Salary will typically increase with years of service.
-Kindergarten teachers in private schools may receive slightly lower pay but increased benefits, such as free or subsidized housing.
-This career field should see about average growth through 2022, with a projected growth of about 13% in job openings, with the fastest growth projected in the southern and western US.
-1 Kindergarten teachers can find employment in public elementary schools, private schools or specialized preschools.
-They may also consider self-employment by establishing their own preschool.
+This career field should see about average growth through 2024, with projected job growth of about 6%.1 Kindergarten teachers can find employment in public elementary schools, private schools, and child care organizations.

 Helpful Skills and Experience

 First and foremost, prospective kindergarten teachers should love children.
-Most of their day will be consumed with teaching, caring for, and nurturing small children, and as one of the primary figures of authority in these students’ lives, they will also be one of their first role models.
+Most of their day will be centered on teaching, caring for, and nurturing small children, and as one of the primary figures of authority in these students’ lives, they will also be one of their first role models.
 Teaching at the kindergarten level can be both stressful and rewarding.
-While many schools hold teachers accountable for students’ progress, they also may not provide the best teaching materials to their teachers, which can be frustrating.
 Patience, creativity, and excellent communication skills are important skills for people interested in becoming a teacher at the kindergarten level.
-A background that includes teaching, or student teaching in college can help to find a job teaching kindergarten.

-The National Kindergarten Alliance – The National Kindergarten Alliance (NKA) was founded in 2001, and exists to provide support and resources for kindergarten teachers and children.
+- The National Kindergarten Alliance (NKA) – The NKA was founded in 2001 and exists to provide support and resources for kindergarten teachers and children.

 Elementary Education Degrees and Programs